Biden’s best hope for 2024 might be Donald Trump

 “So many people are counting him out, but when you put it in those terms … when you see he’s the only one who could win, we’d be crazy not to rally behind him.
 Because who else is there at the moment?” the donor added.

 Biden ran in the 2020 contest to end Trump’s presidency, saying no other Democrat could take him on and win after the Republican’s shocking win over Democrat Hillary Clinton in 2016.
-Biden, the vice president for the previous eight years, didn’t run in 2016, with Clinton sitting as the party favorite.
+The vice president for the previous eight years, Biden didn’t run in 2016, with Clinton sitting as the party favorite.

 Given Biden’s political problems, the 2024 scenario is setting itself up as quite the conundrum for Democrats.

-Many in the party hold doubts about Biden, who would be 81 in 2024.
+Many in the party doubt Biden, who would be 81 in 2024.
 Young people are crying for a different candidate, and the president has been severely weakened politically.

 Yet there are also doubts about all of the would-be replacements for Biden in a 2024 race.
 And while there is no guarantee that Trump will win the 2024 GOP nomination if he does run for a second term — although polls suggest it is likely — there are Democrats who see Biden as a strong candidate to run against Trump in such a scenario.